Australasian Antarctic Expedition: Personnel

 Before returning to Australia, Mawson recruited "the oldest resident of Antarctica", the polar veteran Frank Wild, as leader of one of the proposed mainland bases.
 Wild had turned down an invitation to join Scott's expedition; he disliked Scott's rigidity, considering him "too much the navy man".
 Mawson also took on Belgrave Edward Ninnis, a 23-year-old lieutenant in the Royal Fusiliers whose father, also called Belgrave Ninnis, had accompanied the British Arctic Expedition of 1875–1876.
-Ninnis was to take charge of the expedition's fifty sledge dogs once they arrived from Greenland, even though he had no previous experience with dogs.
+Ninnis was to take charge of the expedition's fifty sled dogs once they arrived from Greenland, even though he had no previous experience with dogs.
 He was to be assisted by another novice dog handler, Xavier Guillaume Mertz, a Swiss ski-jumping champion and mountaineer, whose skiing expertise Mawson thought would be an important asset.

 To preserve the expedition's predominantly Australasian character, Mawson recruited his science staff from the universities of Australia and New Zealand.
 In key positions were Eric Webb, a 22-year-old New Zealander who became chief magnetician, and Cecil Madigan, also 22, who was appointed as the main base's meteorologist.
 Madigan deferred a Rhodes Scholarship at Oxford University for a year to join the expedition.
 The decision to establish a wireless relay and scientific station on Macquarie Island meant the recruitment of a further five-man team.
 To command the station, Mawson appointed George Ainsworth from the Commonwealth Meteorological Bureau, along with two wireless technicians, a geologist, and a biologist.
 As the expedition's photographer, Mawson was eventually persuaded to engage Frank Hurley, who had offered his services for free as soon as he had heard Mawson was recruiting.